abdelghaniabb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Returns 1 if c is uppercase
 - Returns 0 otherwise
 - FYI: The standard library provides a similar function: isupper.
 Run man isupper to learn more.

+## 1-isdigit.c
+Write a function that checks for a digit (0 through 9).

+- Prototype: int _isdigit(int c);
+- Returns 1 if c is a digit
+- Returns 0 otherwise